- On the New tab, in the Data source section, click Files on repository.

 - In the Connection section, select the source repository:

 - To select one of the predefined repositories, click the Repository configuration field, press the Down Arrow key, and choose a repository.

 - To create a repository, click the Target icon to the right of the Repository Configuration field, and then perform Creating a repository.

-- In the Path section, select how you want to define the files to
+- In the File configuration section, select how you want to define

 Choices Actions Define a single file or a range of files

 - Select Use a file path.

 - In the File path field, enter the file location.